RQuery/ReconChess/README.md

-# CMSC 471 - Project 5
+# CMSC 471 - Artificial Intelligence
-### ReconChess
+# Project 5 - ReconChess

-A repo to upload bots for ReconChess.
+This is a repository to upload bots for the Reconchess project.

 ### Bots so far:
 #### BotOne.py: